oglueck/lfntools/README.md

 section 4.

 ### 6. Donations
-You can support LFN Tools by donating a small amount of money.
-Please log on to http://www.paypal.com/ and create an account.
-Send your donation to the following Email Adress: odi@odi.ch
+Thanks, very kind of you.
+But no, thanks.

 ### 7. License
 This is free software under the GNU General Public License.
 No warranty.
-Source code (MS-C++) available on http://www.odi.ch/.
-If you can not compile the code with your favourite compiler this is YOUR problem.
-I can not help you compile the code.
+Source code (MS-C++) available on https://github.com/oglueck/lfntools.
+If you can not compile the code with your favourite compiler this I can not help you.
+Also I don't even own a build environment anymore.
 See the license.txt file included in the ZIP archive.

 ### 8. Acknowledgements